atomantic/ml_class/README.md

 - **Windows 10**
 > recommend using [bash for windows](https://docs.microsoft.com/en-us/windows/wsl/install-win10) or [Cygwin](https://www.cygwin.com/) then follow the same instructions for Mac/Linux :)
+If this doesn't work or you are on another Windows Version, [Launch on the web via MyBinder](https://mybinder.org/v2/gh/atomantic/ml_class/master)

 4. Open the link to jupyter environment given by the docker run command (e.g. http://localhost:8888/?token=f02e34b39ff5c834ca0a22335eb89b3b5858d1cc858ae921) ![running](images/run.png)